 the 27th September was not the best day City have ever had as it was announced that long time President Albert V Alexander had passed away, and then The Blues played Valencia in Spain in the 2nd leg of their UEFA Cup tie and were beaten 2-1 and therefore out of the competition at the first hurdle.
 City’s home form in the league was improving and they beat West Brom 2-1 to move up the table to fifth from bottom.

-It was to be another embarrassing cup exit though as City lost 2-0 to Bury at Gigg Lane in the 3rd Round.
+It was to be another embarrassing cup exit though, as City lost 2-0 to Bury at Gigg Lane in the 3rd Round of the League Cup